 This helped as our family started our downsize.
 I was able to let go of certain things that our bigger home had allowed me to have and compromise for the sake of my family and my marriage.
 I let go of some dreams, said goodbye to beautiful rooms and big giant bathtubs and said hello to more family time, less housework and a stronger family unit.

 When I started veganism, I was sure that it was something everyone could do.
 I believed our bodies would thrive eating this way.
 Everything I learned and studied told me so.
 I had science backing me up, experts and testimonies from thousands of vegans.
-As I stared researching ex-vegans I found tons of science, experts and testimonies all backing up the paleo diet…or some other meat containing diet.
+As I stared researching ex-vegans I found tons of science, experts and testimonies all backing up every other diet.
 I found myself with no other choice than to accept the fact that what worked for some just didn’t work for me.
 I knew people would judge me, but I also knew they would never be me.
 They wouldn’t feel the pains I felt or experiences the stresses I faced when striving to eat a vegan diet.

 This was a huge reminder when it came to minimalism too.
 At first I felt like I couldn’t call myself a minimalist unless I was living in a tiny house or only had a backpacks worth of clothing.
 Just like I thought I couldn’t have compassion for animals and still have a diet that consisted of eating meat.
 It’s not always easy, but I had to remind myself that there is never one way of doing anything.
 Everyone’s story is different.
 Quitting veganism reminded me of that.
 It reminded me to have compassion for myself and for those around me.
-It taught me to embrace where I’m at without feeling obligated to be somewhere else.It taught me to embrace where I'm at without feeling obligated to be somewhere else.Click To Tweet
+I also learned to embrace where I’m at without feeling obligated to be somewhere else.It taught me to embrace where I'm at without feeling obligated to be somewhere else.Click To Tweet